electron/packager/docs/api.md

 *String*

 The Electron version with which the app is built (without the leading 'v') - for example, [`0.33.9`](https://github.com/electron/electron/releases/tag/v0.33.9).
 See [Electron releases] for valid versions.
-If omitted, it will use the version of the nearest local installation of electron-prebuilt.
+If omitted, it will use the version of the nearest local installation of `electron-prebuilt`, defined in `package.json` in either `dependencies` or `devDependencies`.

 #### OS X/Mac App Store targets only